Starscream-11813/InQ/README.md

 ![Brush Thickness Demo](featuresDemo/ThicknessDemo.png)

 ### Color Palette:
-Select one from and array of 48 basic colors.
+Select one from an array of 48 basic colors.
 Adjust shades, hues and saturation to form custom colors.
 Scan a custom color from the screen.

 ![Color Palette](featuresDemo/ColorPalette.png)
 ![Color Palette Demo](featuresDemo/ColorPaletteDemo.png)